 Which fashion designers and brands have famously used peacock aesthetics?

-Designers like Alexander McQueen and Gucci are known for their avian or peacock references.
-They use ornithological flourishes, maximalist palettes, and rich prints.
-Luxury scarves and costume jewellery by established makers also produce peacock-inspired pieces.
-Independent designers on platforms like Net-a-Porter and Etsy offer a range of peacock-inspired items, from subtle to dramatic.
+Designers like Alexander McQueen and Gucci are known for their avian or peacock-inspired references, incorporating ornithological flourishes, maximalist palettes, and rich prints.
+Luxury scarves and costume jewellery by established makers also feature peacock-inspired designs.
+Designers featured on platforms like Net-a-Porter curate high-end peacock-inspired pieces, while independent creators on Etsy offer a wide range of items, from subtle to dramatic.

 How can we style peacock-inspired accessories without overpowering an outfit?